WISE-PaaS/example-js-dataworker-postgresql/mqtt-postgresql/README.md

   .catch(err => console.error('Error adding table...', err.stack));
 ```

-**Note**: This part creates the data table and grants the table to a group.
+**NOTE**: This part creates the data table and grants the table to a group.

 #### Part 4.
 Subscribe to a topic and listen